-There is a really powerful commentary on social media making it's rounds recently.
+There is a really powerful commentary on social media making rounds recently.
 The rumblings go deeper than this one man and this one video.
 As an avid social media user, I think it's important to realize and understand this idea of “dopamine driven feedback loops” and both their power and their danger.

 I might be breaking my own rule here by posting this, but my hope is that if you dig around a bit there's a positive message in here despite the negative subject matter.

 “My solution” to the ideas brought up in this video—which I think many of us have felt without being able to articulate as well—is to post positivity.

 When you share things on social media, you're putting energy out into the world that people are going to have a reaction to.
 I try to avoid airing grievances on Facebook.
 I try to avoid polarizing political and social commentary.
 I try to avoid sharing things that make me feel good at the expense of someone else.

 Let's go back to the good ‘ole days when we shared cat pictures and smiling faces.
 Post positivity.
 Bring the Golden Rule back to social media.

 Share things that will make others feel good.
 Make people laugh.
 Rekindle old connections.
 Share your vulnerabilities.

 It's up to us, the power users, the influencers, the millennials that championed these platforms and digital lifestyles, to make a difference.

 My new year's resolution is to share more, share positivity, and share deeper than just the picture-perfect moments.
 Life is full of peaks and valleys and only sharing at the top paints an unrealistic picture.
 I want to share the challenges and imperfections too.
 I want to use social media as a platform to help and improve other's lives as opposed to being a crutch for my insecurities and imperfections.